Skip to Main Content

 What Are Examples of Moves?

 Cultivation “moves” can be a variety of things.
-Some examples include giving access for a supporter to tour your nonprofit’s office, providing volunteer opportunities at your organization, or inviting a supporter to a virtual or in-person event that you are hosting for your organization.
-These examples show an action-based relationship approach to gathering new fundraisers or fostering closer relationships with donors.
+Some examples include giving a supporter access to tour your nonprofit’s office, providing volunteer opportunities at your organization, or inviting a donor to a virtual or in-person event that you are hosting for your organization.
+These examples show an action-based relationship approach to fostering closer relationships with donors.

 As you can see, most nonprofits already have moves incorporated into their fundraising process, so let’s define this process a bit more.